 I really can’t wait to show my fellow bloggers this wonderful country, the smallest country on mainland Africa and, sadly, one of the poorest.
-Tourism is a great boost to the local economy so if blogging about it helps promotes the country as a tourist destination then that’s great!
+Tourism is vital to the local economy, so anything that helps promote the country as a holiday destination is fabulous.

 I hope you will follow all the bloggers as I help them discover The Gambia.
 You can follow our Tweets and Instagrams with #BlogGambia.

 #BlogGambia Campaign Update

 The campaign generated forty-two articles from seven bloggers

 Iain beautifully captures one of the highlights from the trip in his post Dancing Haystacks in The Gambia.
 He wrote six excellent articles in all.

 Jayne also published six great articles showcasing different aspects of her visit.
 Here she shares her First Impressions of The Gambia.